Buying, Selling, & Leasing Can Support The Center for Women in Transition

 - Role Models – Allies who can stand alongside young men and lead by example in order to promote healthy behavior and break the cycle of violence that so easily perpetuates from one generation to the next;

-- Prevention Programs – Engaging teachers, coaches, and students at K-12 schools in order to combat domestic and sexual violence as early as possible; and
+- Engaging Youth – Engaging teachers, coaches, and students at K-12 schools in order to combat domestic and sexual violence as early as possible; and

 - Consultation for Colleges – How to establish healthy prevention programs on college campuses and to educate college communities appropriately.

 Your Purchase, Sale, or Lease Helps Victims of Domestic and Sexual Violence

 Now, anyone who cares about ending domestic and sexual violence can turn virtually any brokered real estate transaction into funding for Resiliance: Advocates for Ending Violence.
 Generate funding for the cause by using this free platform to choose among real estate agents that are appropriate for your residential or commercial real estate needs.
 Or use IIC to make arrangements with an agent you already have in mind.
 For example, the purchase or sale of $300,000 home can result in about $1,300 of free funding, which has a direct impact on our mission.
 Ready to start?